WWE Hall of Fame (2018): Event

-Following The Ultimate Warrior's death in April 2014, WWE introduced the Warrior Award, in 2015, for those who have "exhibited unwavering strength and perseverance, and who lives life with the courage and compassion that embodies the indomitable spirit of the Ultimate Warrior."
+Following Ultimate Warrior's death in April 2014, WWE introduced the Warrior Award, in 2015, for those who have "exhibited unwavering strength and perseverance, and who lives life with the courage and compassion that embodies the indomitable spirit of the Ultimate Warrior."
 The 2018 inductee was Jarrius "JJ" Robertson, a double liver transplant survivor.

 Mark Henry was next inducted by Big Show.
 Henry discussed his family and what made him come into wrestling.
 Henry then transitioned into his Sexual Chocolate persona, talking to Stephanie McMahon before turning to his wife, and thanked Mae Young and Chyna for helping make the character.
 Henry went on to talk about the great times he had with the Nation of Domination, and talked about his relationship with each of the members.
 He then went on to plead with Martha Hart, the widow of Owen Hart, to please allow Owen to be inducted into the Hall of Fame.
 Henry then changed his jacket to the jacket he wore during his previous false retirement, and challenged AJ Styles and Roman Reigns, before removing the jacket and thanking everyone.

 Paul Heyman came out to induct Goldberg, and after announcing him cameras followed Goldberg to the stage from the locker room, similar to his entrances on Monday Nitro, while the people in attendance chanted his name.
 Goldberg stated that much like his matches his speech will be short.
 Goldberg started by stating he was the first WCW and WWE Champion to be Jewish and to have a bar-mitzvah.
 Goldberg went on to thank those who helped train him and made him look good in the ring, as well as his family, and for their support during his return to the ring.
 Goldberg finished by thanking the fans, sharing a Stephanie McMahon story, and discussing the respect he had for Sting and Diamond Dallas Page.